coolandcodes/CodeSplinta/.third-party-script/README.md

 ## Overview

 A tracking library that raises DOM events / Network calls when suspicious activities are made on web apps with the intent of detecting in-progress/attempted XSS exploits & http requests to blackisted URI(s).
+Also, it is also able to run CSS Stress at runtime (using **requestAnimationFrame()** to run these tests without interference) tests based on [this nifty codebase](https://github.com/andyedinborough/stress-css/blob/master/stressTest.js) which has been cleaned up and included here.
+Finally, it detects bots using [this codebase](https//github.com/RoBYCoNTe/js-bot-detector/blob/master/bot-detector.js) which is also cleaned up and included here.

+- Bot Intrusion Detection
+- DevTools Tamper Detection
+- XSS Attempt Detetction
+- Incognito Mode Detection
+- CSS Stress Source Detection

+>Future Additions

+- Threat Modelling
+- API Security Filtering
+- SIEM (Security Information & Event Manangement) Data System Integration

-## Motivation
+## Core Motivation

 **Content Security Policy** (CSP) is already very mature and here to stay and a lot of product and development teams are using it to mitigate XSS attacks an alien HTTP requests from the front-end.
 However, attckers have figured out very nice ways of circumventing CSP level-2 and level-3.
 Also there are claims that CSP directives interferes with the workings of bookmarklets/browser extensions.